wsperat/forest-fire/README.md

 ForestFire is a tree-learning library with a Rust core and a Python API.
 The current implementation is centered around three ideas:

 - one unified `train(...)` interface instead of learner-specific entrypoints
-- one unified `Table` abstraction that chooses the right internal layout automatically
+- one unified training `Table` abstraction that chooses the right internal layout automatically
 - one explicit JSON IR for serialization, portability, and future runtime/export work

 ## What exists today